yanmarques/badcat/README.md

 ### 2. Connect through a meterpreter session

-Use meterpreter gives you a full-featured remote administration, but it's well known and blocked by most anti-viruses.
+Using meterpreter gives you a full-featured remote administration, but it's well known and blocked by most anti-viruses.
 With badcat, you evade all anti-virus detection because you only decrypt and execute the payload after the _attacker_ connects.

 The steps to use a meterpreter shellcode is exactly the same as in example 1.